|Short Description||SimpleLocker locks all of the user’s files and demands a payment. The Ransomware is detected on Android devices|

 Please follow these simple instructions to help you deal with the threat on Android devices.

 - Guide 1: How to Remove SimpleLocker from Windows.

-- Guide 2: Get rid of SimpleLocker from Mac OS X.
+- Guide 2: Get rid of SimpleLocker on Mac OS X.

-- Guide 3: Remove SimpleLocker from Google Chrome.
+- Guide 3: Remove SimpleLocker in Google Chrome.

 - Guide 4: Erase SimpleLocker from Mozilla Firefox.

 - Guide 5: Uninstall SimpleLocker from Microsoft Edge.